fynydd/Fynydd.Sqribe/Installers/Linux-x64/README.txt

 To install SQribe follow these steps:

-1. Copy the contents of the "publish" folder to your desired location (e.g. ~/SQribe)
+1. Copy the contents of the "publish" folder to "/usr/bin/sqribe/"
-2. Add the directory to your environment path
+2. Execute the install script using ./install.sh

 Once complete, quit the terminal and open a new one to begin using SQribe.